Rembrandt is considered one of the greatest visual artists in the history of art, making Rembrandt House Museum a popular destination among tourists.

 When visitors first enter the Rembrandt House Museum in Amsterdam, they are in awe of the history attached to the house they are standing in.

-The perfect reconstruction of Rembrandt’s rooms and his workshop includes all the furniture and other household items from his time, presented together with the prints, sculptures, etchings, sketches, and a few paintings.
+The perfect reconstruction of Rembrandt’s rooms and workshop includes all the furniture and other household items from his time, presented with prints, sculptures, etchings, sketches, and paintings.

 Do not miss out on the painter’s possessions, including his collection of weaponry and seashells.